-- Where more than two dwellings are adjacent and constructed by the same builder, diversity in the front façade is required; in colour, material or texture.
-Substantial repetition of the same façade treatment will not be permitted. - Homes shall incorporate at least one habitable room window overlooking the primary street and/or public reserve where the public reserve is deemed the primary elevation.
+Where two or more dwellings are adjacent and constructed by the same builder, diversity in the front façade is required in terms of colour, material and/or texture.
+Substantial repetition of the same façade treatment will not be permitted.

+Homes shall incorporate at least one habitable room window overlooking the primary street and/or public reserve where the public reserve is deemed the primary elevation.